 The process of becoming identified as TAG consists of three steps: referral, evaluation, and identification.

 A conversation takes place between the student's parent(s) and teacher if there is a belief the student displays characteristics of giftedness.
-Exceptional performance indicators align with exceeding grade level standards and functioning at the top 3% of the population.
+Exceptional performance indicators align with exceeding grade-level standards and functioning in the top 3% of the population.
 If it is agreed there is specific evidence of exceptional performance in the academic areas of mathematics or reading or in the area of intellectual giftedness, then a referral can be initiated and the teacher will contact the TAG coordinator in their school.

 Final identification as Academically Talented in Mathematics and/or Reading, or as Intellectually Gifted will be based upon the combined evidence collected during the evaluation process as well as results from the standardized norm-referenced assessment score(s).

 All decisions are made by a school-based team and parents will be notified of all decisions.

 All documentation of referral, evaluation, and identification is maintained at the school level in the student's cumulative records.